Pineapler/VirtualOrc/notes.md

 ### Features

-- [ ] Parent orc hands to VR controllers, use these in massage games instead of laser
 - [ ] Move around the scene using VR controllers
   - Orbit
   - Free move?
+- [ ] Add an effect to hide the outside world while indoors

 ### Bugs